pagekit/docs/theme.md

 # Themes

-Themes and extensions in Pagekit very much the same.
+Themes and extensions in Pagekit are very much the same.
 The biggest difference you will encounter will be in naming things *theme.php* instead of *extension.php* and a few basic configuration differences.
 Except for that, try not to think in terms of *developing a theme* vs. *developing an extension* but